nookyo/qubership-workflow-hub/actions/metadata-action/README.md

 - Extracts metadata from the current GitHub context.
 - Generates a version string based on templates and tags.
 - Supports custom templates and configuration files.
+- Provides detailed logging for debugging.
+- Dynamically adapts to branches, tags, and pull requests.
+- Supports additional tags and merging options.

 ### Action Result